Chart Color Schemes

 Employment conditions in Epping - West remain below the national average according to AreaSearch analysis

-According to Census responses, 20.5% of residents work from home.
-The dominant employment sectors include health care & social assistance, retail trade, and construction.
-Health care & social assistance has an employment share of 1.2 times the regional level, while professional & technical shows lower representation at 5.5%.
-The area appears to offer limited local employment opportunities.
+The dominant employment sectors among residents include health care & social assistance, retail trade, and construction.
+The area has a particular employment specialization in health care & social assistance, with an employment share of 1.2 times the regional level.
+Conversely, professional & technical services show lower representation at 5.5% versus the regional average of 10.1%.
+The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of the Census working population versus the resident population.

 Frequently Asked Questions - Employment